CreatorDev/openwrt-old/README.md

 1. Set mac address for Ethernet:

         pistachio # setenv ethaddr <00:19:F5:xx:xx:xx>

 2. Set Server IP address where TFTP server is running:

         pistachio # setenv serverip <server_ip>

 3. Save environment variables:

         pistachio # saveenv

 4. Now start tftp boot:

         pistachio # run ethboot

 ##Boot from Flash

+###Flash Partitions

+    root@OpenWrt:/# cat /proc/mtd
+    dev:    size   erasesize  name
+    mtd0: 00180000 00001000 "uboot"
+    mtd1: 00002000 00001000 "data-ro"
+    mtd2: 00002000 00001000 "uEnv"
+    mtd3: 0007c000 00001000 "data-rw"
+    mtd4: 10000000 00040000 "firmware0"
+    mtd5: 10000000 00040000 "firmware1"

+There are two nand paritions `/dev/mtd4, /dev/mtd5` available for NAND boot.
-This is the default boot method set on Marduk platform.
+"Dual nandboot" is the default boot method set on Marduk platform.

+There are mutliple ways of flash the ubifs image on one of the NAND parition.

+##### Flashing on uboot prompt
 Either you can copy the openwrt-pistachio-marduk-marduk_cc2520-ubifs.img on the USB drive or you can place the same on TFTP server.
 To set up TFTP server on your development PC, refer to [Setting up TFTP Server](#setting-up-tftp-server) section.

 1. Init flash device on given SPI bus and chip select:

         pistachio # sf probe 1:0

 2. Obtain an IP address (only needed if you are using TFTP server to load the image):

         pistachio # dhcp

 3. Define flash/nand partitions:

         pistachio # mtdpart default

 4. Erase partition:

-        pistachio # nand erase.part firmware0
+        pistachio # nand erase.part firmwareX
+_firmwareX needs to be replaced with firmware0 or firmware1._

 5. Loading the ubifs image